kahalewai/agbac/agbac-min/readme.md

 * You will need to create or use existing organizational authorization approval workflows
 * You will configure your IAM solution system / application access policies once approved
 * Your existing IAM solution will now process/log requests for humans and agents (dual-subject)
-* You will then update your application and agent code to become dual-subject aware
+* You will then update your application and agent code to become dual-subject aware (follow the guides)
 * Works with single or multi-agent systems for most providers; agents can use default OAuth clients
 * You will be able to enforce authorization requirements for both humans and agents